FOURTH GRADE CURRICULUM

 Our goal in language arts is to foster a love of reading, increase facility with written expression, and strengthen your child's skills in verbal communication.
 We use a variety of strategies to meet the needs of all our students.
 They include individual and group activities.

-Reading - We use the Literacy by Design series.
-The core literacy curriculum features whole class interaction followed by differentiated small group instruction and shared connections followed by independent focus.
+Reading - The core literacy curriculum features whole class interaction followed by differentiated small group instruction and shared connections followed by independent focus using the Wonders Reading program.
 This comprehensive, balanced literacy program is fully correlated to the Common Core State Standards and provides all the tools needed to inspire students through the art of active literacy.

 Listening and Speaking -Throughout the school year students will participate in ongoing activities to develop listening and speaking skills.

-Spelling -Each week students will study Rigby theme spelling words.
-Weekly vocabulary words are incorporated in each theme in Literacy by Design.
+Spelling -Each week students will study Wonders spelling words.
 Each week students write words and definitions to develop their understanding of the words.

 Written Expression – We will continue to develop the writing process skills.
 Types of writing will include informational, persuasive and narrative.
 Students will become familiar with the Pennsylvania Writing domain rubric which includes style, focus, content, organization and conventions.